In attendance: Hanan Bell, Teresa Metzger-Howe, Koko Morgan, Linda O’Gara, Doug Potter, Bruce Sherman, Kim Waggie and Gennie Winkler.

 B. 4Culture Money

 Madeline was unable to attend the meeting.
-An update on the 4Culture Money was postpone.
+An update on the 4Culture Money was postponed.

-C. Gennie to explore with Dan and Grant Reed - possibility of Wind Ensembles
+C. Gennie to explore with Dan Williams and Grant Reed - possibility of Wind Ensembles

 The possibility of the wind ensembles gathering is bleak.
 The risk of the spread of the Covid-19 virus is too great.